pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

     backward methods for functions that receive sparse tensors as inputs.

-    Sparse tensors with undefined fill value don't have the intrinsic constraints as discussed above.
+    Sparse tensors with indefinite fill value don't have the intrinsic constraints as discussed above.